antigravitypajamas/microphone-slides/Vocabulary and Concepts/Simple and Compound Time.md

 ### Simple Time examples

-**NOTE:** You may need to be using [Obsidian](obsidian.md) with community plugins enabled with the ABCjs plugin enabled to view this section properly.
+**NOTE:** You need to be using [Obsidian](obsidian.md) with community plugins enabled with the ABCjs plugin enabled to view this section properly.

 #### Duple